The New Year stands before us like a fresh chapter in a book.

 Don’t make all of your resolutions career or fitness oriented.
 Include that special someone in your life in your resolutions.
-In addition, let them know what you’ll be doing: “Hey, honey, guess what.
+In addition, let them know what you’ll be doing: “Hey, honey, guess what?
 We’re strengthening our relationship this year!”
 Here are 18 ideas on what to do.

 25. Tame Your Monkey Mind

 Life isn’t easy when there’s a monkey in your head.
 Specially if that monkey won’t stop screeching and jumping uncontrollably from one branch to another (and eating all those bananas).

 Make this the year you finally lasso that monkey and get it to sit still.
 How?
 Here are 10 Ways to Tame Your Monkey Mind and Stop Mental Chatter.